aiidateam/aiida-cp2k/README.md

   - Use the `--dry` option to preview the release change.
   - The release tag (e.g. a/b/rc) is determined from the last release.
     Use the `--tag` option to override the release tag.

+### Testing

+To run the tests, you need to have Docker installed in your system.

 ## License